If you want to learn about the local mushrooms while visiting Banff National Park then Johnson Lake is a great spot to explore.

 If you would like to start exploring the mushrooms you discover, I recommend using citizen science tools to document the different species of mushrooms using the free apps Seek and iNaturalist.

-Keep in mind that you can’t pick any mushrooms because it’s not allowed in Banff National Park, I’ve previously covered where you can legally forge in Alberta.
+Keep in mind that you can’t pick any mushrooms because it’s not allowed in Banff National Park.
+I’ve previously covered where you can legally forage in Alberta.

 Why Johnson Lake?

-Johnson Lake is overlooked by most tourists because it doesn’t have colourful glacial rock flour so it is much more a place of peace and tranquillity than nearby Two Jakes Lake and Lake Minnewanka.
+Tourists often overlook Johnson Lake because it lacks colourful glacial rock flour, making it a place of peace and tranquillity rather than a destination like nearby Two Jakes Lake and Lake Minnewanka.

 It is the warmest lake to swim in Banff National Park and there’s a great beach and rope swing in the summer.